johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 the mechanism by which a set of MSAs decide which model to use for a given zone.

-The scope of the document is only the distributed aspect of DNS multi-signer up to the point where secure communication and synchronization method between MSAs has been established.
+The scope of the document is only the distributed aspect of DNSSEC multi-signer up to the point where secure communication and synchronization method between MSAs has been established.
 The “multi-signer processes” that deal with the actual synchronization required for multi-signer operation